AaronE-1/Aaron-2024-BSE-Portfolio/index.md

 [Here](https://github.com/AaronE-1/Aaron-2024-BSE-Portfolio/blob/gh-pages/ArmProgram1.py) is the first program I wrote to use both the servo driver board and the analog-to-digital converter with the Raspberry Pi 4.

+[Here](https://github.com/AaronE-1/Aaron-2024-BSE-Portfolio/blob/gh-pages/FinalCode.py) is my final code for controlling the robotic arm with the Raspberry Pi 4.

 # Bill of Materials